 I do get homesick, but I also enjoy living in a new place.
 I bitch about the weather here ALL THE TIME.

 I love to cook.
 I love food.
 I eat what I want.
 I spent over a decade of my life at war with my body image.
 I’m done with that sh*t.

 I think all bodies are great, and no matter what your size is, you should own it and take care of it how you see fit.
 Nobody ever became happier by tearing down somebody else.

 You might be wondering why I refer to myself as an “unconventional” personal trainer and the reason for this is, I like to train differently from most other trainers.
 I focus more on what’s going on inside, and the relationship people have with their bodies and then adapt how I feel they should proceed.

 I am sick and tired of the “bro” approach to fitness.
 I spent years thinking that I had to be the perfect weight to help other people and make a difference.
 Sure, I get some, “do you even lift, bro?!” comments, but I don’t give a single f**k.
 Fitness looks different for each of us.
 I’m more interested in getting people feeling healthy, confident, and happy with who they are from the inside out.

-I work with people in person and online, for all of my coaching services, so if you’re interested in working with me email me at email@example.com for a free consultation.
+I work with clients in-person and online, for all of my coaching services, so if you’re interested in working with me email me at email@example.com for a free consultation.